Leading the way in Deposit Refund Schemes

-Deposit Refund Schemes (DRSs) have always been a key part of Eunomia’s work, and have become even more relevant with the recent interest in the area.
+Deposit Refund Schemes (DRS) have always been a key part of our work, and have become even more relevant with the recent interest in the area.

-Back in 2015 Eunomia produced a report for Zero Waste Scotland on the feasibility of implementing a nation-wide Scottish scheme.
-Using Eunomia’s bespoke DRS model, we concluded that the monetary value of environmental benefits greatly outweighed the financial costs.
+Back in 2015 we produced a report for Zero Waste Scotland on the feasibility of implementing a nation-wide Scottish scheme.
+Using our bespoke DRS model, we concluded that the monetary value of environmental benefits greatly outweighed the financial costs.
 In addition to the financial impacts and the environmental benefits, the report considered labelling options, fraud prevention measures, and the implications for the Packaging Recovery Note System.

-It is likely DRSs will become more common in the future as Member States aim to reach more ambitious recycling targets as outlined in the European Commission’s updated Circular Economy Package.
-We’ve advised on the pros and cons of private and public-sector run deposit refunds; on the implications of centralised and de-centralised systems; and the impact of reverse vending machines on logistics, fraud, costs and, of course, the environment.
-We’ve helped set up deposit refund schemes from scratch; we’ve advised on updating existing DRSs; and we’re in the process of advising private, public, and third-sector ventures across the world on how to implement the latest developments.
+It is likely DRS will become more common in the future as Member States aim to reach more ambitious recycling targets as outlined in the European Commission’s updated Circular Economy Package.
+We have advised on the pros and cons of private and public-sector run deposit refunds; on the implications of centralised and de-centralised systems; and the impact of reverse vending machines on logistics, fraud, costs and, of course, the environment.
+We have helped set up deposit refund schemes from scratch; advised on updating existing DRSs; and are in the process of advising private, public, and third-sector ventures across the world on how to implement the latest developments.

 Deposit refund schemes can help solve the crucial environmental issues of marine litter, waste, and have a huge impact on improving recycling rates.
 For more information about DRS contact Senior Consultant Orla Woods.